 #5: Asrock X470 Gaming K4

-The Asrock X470 Gaming K4 is one of the best X470 motherboard.
+The Asrock X470 Gaming K4 is one of the best X470 motherboards.
 It has features only found in more pricey boards like metallic heatsinks and a pre-mounted I/O shield.
 It supports RAM speeds up to 3466 MHz, which does not match rates in other boards.

 Any RAM above 3000 MHz performance, even for gaming applications, is excellent.
 With two PCI Express x16 slots strengthened with steel support for extra strength, you can confidently install your multi-GPU setup, knowing they are steady.